NicoleChant/BMMB_852/Week13/README.md

 ### Results in IGV

-The final step was to visualize the three bigwig files that I generated:
+The final step was to visualize the three bigwig files that I generated.

+I think it resembles RNAseq data, since I can see peaks around the genes.

 ![big1](images/bigwigIGV.png)